Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

-Finally, we remark that the results of proposition~\ref{prop3} can be applied to the isotropic oscillator on $\mathbf E^2$, $\mathbf S^2$ and $\mathbf H^2$, described in section~\ref{s32}, thus obtaining for them different combinations of quartic/cubic perturbations of spherical/hyperbolic type following a similar analysis as in section~\ref{s42}.

-\sect{Higher-order quantum Zernike Hamiltonians: Conjectures} Although the quantum Hamiltonian $\hcH_N$ has been analyzed in detail for the values $N<5$, a closed explicit expression for the higher-order quantum symmetries $\hI_N$ and $\hI'_N$ for arbitrary values of $N$ has not been found, due to the exponentially increasing computational difficulties.
-However, based on the results for the values analyzed, the form of the structure function $\Phi(\hcH_N,\hcK)$ in (\ref{b8}) along with its factorizing terms (\ref{b9}) can be inferred, allowing us to deduce the two types I and II of solutions for the spectrum that generalize those in (\ref{e8}) and preserve both the superintegrability and the properties concerning the limits $\gamma_k\rightarrow 0$ for $k\geq 3$.
-This extrapolation is presented in form of conjectures, and to illustrate their validity, we summarize the case for $N=5$, which has been explicitly solved, and indicate some of the computational obstructions to be expected for large values of $N$.
+\sect{Higher-order quantum Zernike Hamiltonians: Conjectures} So far, the quantum Hamiltonian $\hcH_N$ (\ref{b3}) has been analyzed in detail for the values $ 1\le N\le 3$.
+Following the same procedure, the cases with $N=4$ and $N=5$ can be explicitly solved, which are presented in Appendices~\ref{appendixA} and~\ref{appendixB}, respectively.
+However, a closed explicit expression for the higher-order quantum symmetries $\hI_N$ and $\hI'_N$ for arbitrary values of $N$ has not been found, due to the exponentially increasing computational difficulties.
+Nevertheless, based on the results for the values analyzed, $1\le N\le 5$, the form of the structure function $\Phi(\hcH_N,\hcK)$ in (\ref{b8}) along with its factorizing terms (\ref{b9}) can be inferred, allowing us to deduce the two types I and II of solutions for the spectrum that generalize those already obtained.
+This extrapolation is presented in form of conjectures, as follows.

-\begin{conjecture} (i) For any $N$ and any value of the coefficients $\gamma_k$ ($1\leq k\leq N)$, the quantum Hamiltonian $\hcH_N$ (\ref{b3}) admits three quantum symmetries corresponding to the quantum angular momentum operator $\hcC$ in (\ref{b5}) and two operators $\hI_N$ and $\hI'_N$ (\ref{b6b}) which are quadratic in the momenta for $N=1,2$ and of $N^{{\rm th}}$-order for $N>2$.\\ (ii) The sets $\{\hcH_N,\hcC, \hI_N\}$ and $\{\hcH_N,\hcC, \hI'_N\}$ are formed by three algebraically independent operators, hence $\hcH_N$ determines a superintegrable system.\\ (iii) The set $\{ \hcC, \hI_N,\hI'_N\}$ leads to the quantum symmetries $(\hcK_1,\hcK_2,\hcK_3)$ in (\ref{b7}) and, in consequence, it is possible to define the number and ladder operators $( \hcK,\hcK_+,\hcK_-)$ verifying the commutation relations (\ref{b8}) with the structure function $\Phi= \Phi_1 \Phi_2$ (\ref{b9}), whose factorizing terms are given by \be
+\begin{conjecture} (i) For any $N\ge 1$ and any value of the coefficients $\gamma_k$ ($1\leq k\leq N)$, the quantum Hamiltonian $\hcH_N$ (\ref{b3}) admits three quantum symmetries corresponding to the quantum angular momentum operator $\hcC$ in (\ref{b5}) and two operators $\hI_N$ and $\hI'_N$ (\ref{b6b}), which are quadratic in the momenta for $N=1,2$ and of $N^{{\rm th}}$-order for $N>2$.\\ (ii) The sets $\big (\hcH_N,\hcC, \hI_N\big)$ and $\big (\hcH_N,\hcC, \hI'_N\big )$ are formed by three algebraically independent operators, hence $\hcH_N$ determines a superintegrable system.\\ (iii) The set $\big ( \hcC, \hI_N,\hI'_N\big )$ leads to the quantum symmetries $\big(\hcK_1,\hcK_2,\hcK_3\big)$ in (\ref{b7}) and, in consequence, it is possible to define the number and ladder operators $\big( \hcK,\hcK_+,\hcK_-\big)$ verifying the commutation relations (\ref{b8}) with the structure function $\Phi= \Phi_1 \Phi_2$ (\ref{b9}), whose factorizing terms are given by \be

 \ee \end{conjecture}